Amateur Dealer. Salary: $1,000 or less

 Working an underground game at your friend Bethany's house, you have the best time at a poker game you've ever had.
 You realize that it's because although you're a part of the game, no matter what happens you're not going to lose any money.
 Suddenly, you start feeling like you should put on a red vest or something.

 You deal blackjack at a small casino in Laughlin, Nevada, a couple hours outside of Vegas.
-Your clientele consists mostly of 80-year-old + retirees who take twenty minutes to play a hand and might drop dead at any moment.
+Your clientele consists mostly of eighty-year-old retirees who take twenty minutes to play a hand.
+You're afraid one might pass away at the table.
 At least this job is making you appreciate life more.

-You've been dealing table games at a casino in Atlantic City for the past couple of years.
-You do a good job, make decent tips, and are starting to become a fixture in the establishment.
-The one regular who always used to call you "Joey" has even finally figured out that your name is "Brian."
+You've been dealing at a casino in Atlantic City for the past couple of years.
+You do a good job and have become a fixture in the establishment.
+One regular who always calls you "Joey" has won big tonight, and in the process finally figured out that your name is "Brian."
+You like it here.

 You've been dealing on the Strip for years and have earned a solid reputation.
 Turns out one of your regulars is a producer on The World Series of Poker and says you'd be a swell dealer for the show.
 You say yes but keep your hands under the table—you don't want him to see that they're shaking.